-As followers of Jesus Christ we should be like perpetual optimists.
-But better yet: always hope-filled and trusting in God’s loving and providential care for each and every one of us.
+As followers of Jesus Christ we should be always hope-filled and trusting in God’s loving and providential care for each and every one of us.
 Jesus says that God knows how many hairs we have on our head and even when one hair falls and where it is.
 God watches over the lilies of the field and the birds of the air.
 Not even Solomon could boast of being arrayed in more brilliant splendor than those flowers of the field.

 Therefore, upon launching into a New Year, or starting a new career, or a new vocation — in whatever way there may be a newness—let us strive to implement these various concrete proposals so that not only do we begin well, but we also end well.
 Many start in the long-distance marathon, but not all persevere to the end.
 We want to be among those who start, finish and win the well-merited prize.
 Here we go with the big twenty to pave our way to a successful finish!